tomasfabian/ksqlDB.RestApi.Client-DotNet/docs/breaking_changes.md

 - the above change affected the argument for the `IKSqlDbRestApiClient.CreateTypeAsync<T>(TypeProperties typeProperties)`
 - `IEntityCreationProperties` was replaced with `IEntityProperties`
 - `ksqlDB` types are no longer **automatically capitalized** in `CREATE TYPE` statements
+- removed parameterless constructor for `EntityCreationMetadata`.
+The Kafka topic is a mandatory field.
 - enabled nullable reference types in `ksqlDb.RestApi.Client` project

 Updated package references: